IC Student Employment Handbook

 -

 Basic skills may be acquired through on the job training.
-Responsibilities may require basic organizational or technical knowledge, operation of simple equipment or performing routine tasks.
+Responsibilities may require basic organizational or technical knowledge, operation of simple equipment, or performing routine tasks.

-Duties are varied and less routine and involve a moderate degree of responsibility and judgement.
+Level B Duties are varied and less routine and involve a moderate degree of responsibility and judgement.
 Requires previous knowledge or skill and/or equivalent experience or training.

 Requires basic skills acquired through certain levels of education and/or previous work experience.
 Responsibilities may require organizational and/or more technical knowledge, operation, and accountability for more complex equipment, or performing tasks with moderate supervision.

-Duties are more complex and involve a higher degree of responsibility and judgement.
+Level C Duties are more complex and involve a higher degree of responsibility and judgement.

-Requires specific skills acquired through previous work experience and/or completion of related upper-level coursework.
+Requires specific skills acquired through previous experience and/or completion of related upper-level coursework.
 May lead or coordinate activities of other student employee.

-Professional Graduate Student Position
+Level D* Professional Graduate Student Position

 *This level is not used just because a student is at a graduate level in school.
 The work required has to be graduate level work in addition to being a graduate level student.